-A letter to those road raging automobile drivers who neglect to consider the lives at stake.
+A letter to those automobile drivers with incredible road rage who neglect to consider the lives at stake.

 Check out the trailer for 100min long movie ‘Girl Meets Bike’ coming soon!
 A high school shop teacher buys her first motorcycle with her wedding dress money, leading her away from her controlling fiancé into a new circle of motorcycle friends who are attracted but threatened by her new found freedom.
 As she learns to ride, she must interpret their offers of riding advice: are they subtle forms of control?
 Or crucial knowledge, without which she might get herself killed?
 The quote “Now you’re on your own just like you wanted.
 No… Continue Reading »